twocats7701/GPDIndex0Bootloader/README.md

 Tune keeper intervals based on on‑chain gas prices and the vault’s reward emission schedule.
 Always monitor strategy health and pause vaults via `emergencyWithdraw` if anomalies are detected.

+## Rebalancer Usage & Risks

+The standalone `Rebalancer` contract pulls funds from one strategy and pushes them into another when signalled APR values show a higher return.
+Vault owners invoke it through `GPDYieldVault0.rebalance`, supplying the source and destination strategies, the amount to move and their respective APRs.
+The call delegates to the rebalancer so strategy interactions still originate from the vault.

+**Risks:** Incorrect or manipulated APR inputs can shift assets into lower‑yielding or malicious strategies.
+Rebalancing also introduces additional gas costs and may be front‑run if APR data is public.
+Operators should verify APR sources and only rebalance when the projected gain outweighs execution costs.